SosnoviyBor/ShelfControl/README.md

 ## Known Issues

 Since you can no longer open buyable books, to steal them you'll need to do it with open inventory using the cursor.
 And due to current limitations of Lua API this cannot be changed yet.
+The best I can offer is an option to disable restrictions for scrolls so far.

 ## Other Mods to Enhance Your Reading Experience